Firefox add-on technology is modernizing

 Add-ons allow you to add extra features and functionality to Firefox, modify the Firefox user interface and change its appearance.
 There are several types of add-ons but extensions are the most common.
 Anyone can create an extension and make it available for download.

-In the past, add-ons often stopped working each time a new version of Firefox was released, because developers had to update them every six weeks to keep them compatible.
-Since add-ons could also modify Firefox internal code directly, it was possible for bad actors to include malicious code in an innocent-looking add-on.
+In the past, extensions often stopped working each time a new version of Firefox was released, because developers had to update them every six weeks to keep them compatible.
+Since extensions could also modify Firefox internal code directly, it was possible for bad actors to include malicious code in an innocent-looking extension.

-To address these issues, and as part of broader efforts to modernize Firefox as a whole, we’ve been transitioning to a new framework for developing Firefox extensions.
-Outside of rare instances, add-ons created with the new standard, called WebExtensions, won’t break in new Firefox releases.
-You can still personalize Firefox with add-ons the same way you do now, except they won’t break in new Firefox releases.
+To address these issues, and as part of broader efforts to modernize Firefox as a whole, we’ve transitioned to a new framework for developing Firefox extensions.
+Extensions created with the new standard are safer, more secure, and won’t break in new Firefox releases.
+You can still personalize Firefox with extensions the same way you do now, except they won’t break in new Firefox releases.

-- For frequently asked questions, see Frequently asked questions - Firefox add-on technology is modernizing.
+- If you need more help, please see Frequently asked questions - Firefox add-on technology is modernizing.

 - If you are the developer of a legacy add-on, resources are available to help you migrate to the new standard.